Four Nashville area massage parlors were raided Monday afternoon in connection to a prostitution case.

 Nashville's News 2 found ads for all four businesses on the Web site Backpage.com.

 One local business owner in Berry Hill near ABC Massage told News 2 he hadn't noticed anything out of the ordinary.
 He said the business attracted mostly men but was "quiet."

 A woman who works in the area told News 2 she received a massage at ABC Massage but never went back.
 She said it was very dimly lit inside, making her feel uncomfortable, but there was nothing that led her to believe there was sex trafficking going on.

-Xiufang Lu, 51, Ping Wei, 48, Ying Lin, 25, are charged with felonies of promoting prostitution and trafficking for commercial sex.
+Xiufang Lu, 51, Ping Wei, 48, and Ying Lin, 25, are charged with felony counts of promoting prostitution and trafficking for commercial sex.
 They are being held in lieu of $100,000 bonds.